 Human beings are pattern-seeking individuals.
 Generally, this behavior keeps us out of a lot of trouble.
-However, huge problems arise when we try to find patterns where they don't even exist, and then overreact to a few choice circumstances.
+However, huge problems arise when we try to find patterns where they don't even exist and then overreact to a few choice circumstances.

-For instance, look at Newmont Mining
+For instance, look at Freeport-McMoRan Copper & Gold

 The concept of representativeness refers to the use of stereotypes in making decisions, and naturally, it's a shortcut that doesn't make a whole lot of sense.
 For example, most of us would agree that judging a person's character based simply on their gender or nationality is fundamentally flawed.
-Likewise, haphazardly dumping shares of a single company based simply on the industry to which it belongs is fraught with error.
+Likewise, haphazardly dumping shares of a single company based simply on the industry to which it belongs is also fraught with error.

-In 2004, New York Attorney General Eliot Spitzer shook up an entire industry by charging some of the biggest names in insurance with collusion and fraudulent bid rigging.
+In 2004, New York attorney general Eliot Spitzer shook up an entire industry by charging some of the biggest names in insurance with collusion and fraudulent bid rigging.
 Heavyweights such as Marsh & McLennan